Peter Pawlett

-He has been capped for Scotland at U19 and U21 levels.
+Born in England, he has been capped for Scotland at U19 and U21 levels.

 Early life

 Born on 3 February 1991 in Hull, East Riding of Yorkshire but moved to Banchory, Aberdeenshire aged around 7.
 He grew up supporting Hull City.

 Club career

 Aberdeen

 Pawlett was brought up in Aberdeen from a young age and made his Aberdeen debut in February 2009, coming on as a substitute in a 5–0 Scottish Cup victory over East Fife.
 He made his SPL debut for Aberdeen as a substitute in a 3–1 loss to Celtic on 2 May 2009, and he made his first league start in a 2–1 loss to Rangers two weeks later.

 On 7 November 2009, Pawlett set up the first goal for Sone Aluko in a 2–1 win over St Johnstone.
 Soon after, Pawlett, along with four other players, was offered a new contract and eventually signed a four-year deal soon after During the season, in January 2010, Pawlett sustained a knee injury which required surgery.
 A month later it was reported that the injury would keep him out of action for the remainder of the 2009–10 season.
 In each of the next two seasons, Pawlett spoke out about his injury, saying he had worked for optimum fitness while undergoing rehabilitation and that he was able to move on from his injury.

 Pawlett made his return at the beginning of the 2010–11 season and played his first match in a 4–0 win over Hamilton Academical at the opening game of the season.
 After making three more appearances during the season, Pawlett suffered a toe injury and this kept him for three months.
 He made his return in a 5–0 defeat to Heart of Midlothian on 11 December 2010.
 On 30 April 2011, Pawlett scored his first goal for Aberdeen in a 1–0 win over Inverness Caledonian Thistle.

 On 20 December 2011 in a 1–0 win over Hibernian, Pawlett received a straight red card after a challenge on Lewis Stevenson.
 In the second half before his sending off, he fell theatrically inside the penalty box when challenged by Ivan Sproule, resulting in a penalty being given which was converted by Scott Vernon.
 After the game, he was given a two match suspension by the SFA.
 The club decided against appealing the ban.